HugoBlox/hugo-blox-builder/exampleSite/content/post/managing-content.md

 ## View your updated site

-After you have made changes to your site, you can view it by running the `hugo server --watch` command and then opening [localhost:1313](http://localhost:1313) in your web browser.
+After you have made changes to your site, you can view it by running the `hugo server` command and then opening [localhost:1313](http://localhost:1313) in your web browser.

 ## Deploy your site